joewzy/WaterQualityMS/README.md

 2. Waterproof temperature sensor(DS18B20).
 3. SKU SEN0189.
 4. E-201-C pH meter.
+5. wqms.herokuapp.com
+The site for monitoring and data collection  is the above(no. 5).
 The various componenets are neatly arranged and placed on a PCB.
 Espduino features a WIFI shield which is used to connect to the webserver for data collection